-With the help of Cecily Sperry’s’s original work and Maurice Hemingway’s one-name study, I have traced, as confidently as I can, our own Hemingway line from Richard of Earlsheaton back to the 15th century:
+With additional help from Cecily Sperry’s’s original work and Maurice Hemingway’s one-name study, I have traced, as confidently as I can, our own Hemingway line from Richard of Earlsheaton back to the 15th century:

-- Rychard HEMYNGEWAYE (of Earlsheaton) was born at the Walterclough in 1577, Yorkshire, England, and died 1643 in Dewsbury Parish, WRY, Yorkshire, England.
-He married Ffrauncis ARCHER 17 JUL 1604 in Dewsbury, WRY, Yorkshire, England.
-She was born WFT Est. 1563-1587, and died 1643 in Dewsbury Parish, WRY, Yorkshire, England
+- Rychard HEMYNGEWAYE (of Earlsheaton) was born at the Walterclough, Southowram, in 1577, and died in 1643 in Dewsbury Parish, WRY, Yorkshire, England.
+He married Ffrauncis ARCHER on 17 JUL 1604 in Dewsbury, WRY, Yorkshire, England.
+She was born WFT Est. 1563-1587, and died 1643 in Dewsbury Parish, WRY, Yorkshire, England.

 Two possible lines from Thomas

 From here on it becomes difficult, but the accepted ancestry for Thomas Hemyngewaye born abt 1486, to date, is as follows:

 - Robert HEMYNGEWAYE was born in 1460 in Southowram and died at the Walterclough on 29th August 1539.

 - Robert HEMYNGWAYE was born abt 1440.
 He held property at Southowram and held the post of Constable of Hipperholme.

 - Henry Hemyngewaye born Hipperholme abt 1410, was appointed Constable of Hipperholme in 1453.